-The compressed air system is the most misunderstood of all industrial utilities — the best engineering course has little more than a few hours of education regarding air.
+A compressed air system is one of the most misunderstood of all industrial utilities.
+Even the best engineering courses have little more than a few hours of education regarding air.
 If you have trouble getting the correct information from salesmen, your only source of information must be experience.

 As a result, here are some things that regularly occur in industrial settings:

 • If there is a complaint about low pressure in the production area, another compressor is turned on.
 If that doesn’t help, another is turned on.
 If maintenance runs out of compressors, they buy more until the pressure rises enough to keep production people from complaining.

 • If production people complain about contamination and the compressor appears to be working based on supplier service inspection, maintenance will replace the equipment with more of the same or deem it inappropriate and buy different clean-up equipment.

 • If problems persist on a piece of equipment, maintenance will change service companies and never buy that brand or type of equipment again.

 What should be painfully obvious is that none of these decisions had anything to do with business sense, systems jeopardies, or any problem definition.
 Keep in mind that many shop mechanics make their operational and maintenance decisions based on the following commandments:

 • control the maintenance cost,